Back to All

 After

 Luo pointed an existing workflow at Avrea.
-One line: runs-on: avrea-ubuntu-latest.
-The Avrea pipeline ran alongside the GitHub-hosted one for direct comparison.
+To migrate, they just changed on line: runs-on: avrea-ubuntu-latest.

-Luo then turned on Avrea's Go build cache (via GOCACHEPROG) and BuildKit layer caching.
-Both are standard capabilities on Avrea runners, available by setting a couple of environment variables.
-After that change the run time dropped again significantly.
+This allowed Luo to access Avrea's Go build cache (via GOCACHEPROG) and BuildKit layer caching.
+Both are standard capabilities on Avrea runners, available by default or configurable manually by setting a couple of environment variables.